rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 ## Accuracy Validation {#accuracy-validation}

 Time accuracy is defined as the absolute time error at any point in time relative to the PPS time clock.
 The limit to time accuracy on any processor that uses a conventional integrated circuit crystal oscillator is [flicker noise](https://en.wikipedia.org/wiki/Flicker_noise) in the oscillator.
-At the 1 Hz operating frequency of the pps-client controller, flicker noise is evident as the random component of second-to-second jitter.
+At the 1 Hz operating frequency of the pps-client controller, flicker noise is evident as [part of the random component](#noise) of second-to-second jitter.
 The integrator in the control loop removes it from the system clock frequency adjustment and the proportional adjustment only allows a 1 microsecond adjustment each second which ignores all but 1 microsecond of it.

 As a result, any internal time measurement made on the system clock will see at most ± 1 microsecond of noise.
 Since that is the the resolution limit of time measurements, the processor clock is blind to its own flicker noise.
 Flicker noise is only evident when the RPi system clock is timing an external event, in which case the system clock will [see its own noise](#timed-event) plus any noise in the event being timed.
 Thus any time measurements indicated below as "on the local clock" are internal and are blind to local flicker noise.